apostrophecms/docs/docs/reference/server-events.md

 ### `afterAllModesDeleted`

 Triggered after Apostrophe automatically deletes all modes of a certain document.
+If the doc type module has the `localized: false` setting this event will not be emitted.

 #### Parameters